-- c.
-The owners agree and accept the fact that the County will not bear the responsibility of supplying public water to the proposed lot(s) not serviced by a County water system.
-No further subdivision of the lots created will be permitted unless county water system requirements and other requirements of Chapter 23, Subdivisions, are met. - d.
-Any lots created may not be made subject to a condominium property regime. - e.
-Any dwelling constructed on a proposed lot not serviced by a County water system shall be provided with and maintain a private rainwater catchment system which includes a minimum 6000-gallon water storage capacity for domestic consumption or potable uses.
-This private water catchment system shall adhere to the University of Hawai'i's College of Tropical Agriculture and Human Resources' "Guidelines on Rainwater Catchment Systems for Hawai'i" as well as the DOH requirements related to water testing and water purifying devices. - f.
-Each permitted dwelling shall be provided with and maintain a private water supply system which includes an additional minimum 3,000 gallon water storage capacity, or as specified by the HFD memorandum dated May 1, 2012 (attached for reference at the end of this permit) for firefighting and emergency purposes.
-The location and capacity of the emergency water supply system, including the necessary compatible connector system, shall meet with the approval of the HFD.
-The HFD also advises as a precautionary measure for other uninhabited agricultural structures that consideration be given to the provision of a similar water storage system for firefighting and emergency purposes. - g.
-In the event that there are any amendments or changes to the subdivision after the agreement is signed, the applicant shall be responsible for informing the County Planning Department of such amendments or changes so that the agreement can be amended concomitantly.
-Further, the written or recorded agreement shall be binding upon the owner(s), their successors or assigns and shall be incorporated as an exhibit and made part of each agreement of sale, deed, lease, or similar documents affecting the title or ownership of the existing property or approved subdivided lots. - h.
-In the event that the County notifies the owner(s) of the lot(s) created that the County Water System has been upgraded or an improvement district initiated to enable service to these lots, the owner(s) of the lot(s) shall participate in such improvement district or shall pay their pro-rata share of the upgrade and installation of laterals, as determined by the DWS. - i.
-The subdivider and all grantees, successors, and assigns acknowledge that the parcel was created by a variance from the normal subdivision requirements of Hawai'i County, and that there are no special or unusual circumstances applying to the property which deprive the owner of substantial property rights or to a degree which obviously interferes with the best use or manner of development of the property, and hence, no grounds exist or will exist for a variance from the subdivision code to permit further subdivision of the property, and that changes in the owner's personal or financial situation after acquiring the property also will not constitute grounds for a variance from the subdivision code to permit further subdivision of the property.
+- a.
+The owners, grantees, successors, and assigns agree and accept the fact that a County dedicable public water system will not be extended to the lots within proposed subdivision SUB-11-001107. - b.
+The owners, grantees, successors, and assigns agree and accept the fact that the County will not bear the responsibility of supplying public water to the proposed lots.
+No further subdivision of the lots created will be permitted unless County dedicable public water system requirements and other requirements of HCC Chapter 23, Subdivisions, are met. - c.
+No condominium property regime will be allowed on any lot created. - d.
+Any dwelling constructed on any created lot shall be provided with and maintain a private rainwater catchment system which includes a minimum 6000-gallon water storage capacity for domestic consumption or potable uses.
+This private water storage system shall adhere to the University of Hawai'i's College of Tropical Agriculture and Human Resources' "Guidelines on Rainwater Catchment Systems for Hawai'i' as well as the DOH requirements related to water testing and water purifying devices. - e.
+Each permitted dwelling shall be provided with an additional minimum 3,000 gallon water storage capacity for fire fighting and emergency purposes.
+The location and capacity of the emergency water supply system, including the necessary compatible connector system, shall be as specified by the HFD in the memorandum dated June 29, 2012 (attached for reference at the end of this permit).
+The HFD also advises, as a precautionary measure for other uninhabited agricultural structures, that consideration be given to the provision of a similar water storage system for fire fighting and emergency purposes. - f.
+In the event that the County notifies the owner(s) of the lot(s) created that the County water system has been upgraded or an improvement district initiated to enable service to these lots, the owner(s) of lot(s) shall participate in such improvement district or shall pay their pro-rata share of the upgrade and installation of laterals, as determined by the DWS. - 6.
+ROAD VARIANCE.
+The subdivider, owners, their assigns, or successors understand that the alternative roadway within the proposed 50-foot wide privately-owned roadway lot will use and maintain the roadway on their own without any expectation of governmental assistance to maintain the improvements.